8th Wall Alternative

 Teams looking at 8th Wall alternatives are usually weighing three things: whether the renderer is open source, whether the authoring story matches what 8th Wall Studio offered, and whether the platform supports both AR and VR from one codebase.
 ReactVision answers all three.

-WebAR via the browser
+8th Wall, WebAR via the browser

-Native AR & VR via open-source ViroReact
+ReactVision, native AR & VR via ViroReact

 Design in Studio.
 Ship via ViroReact.

-The workflow that matters most to migrating teams: keep the browser-based authoring story, drop the browser-runtime ceiling.
+Keep the browser-based authoring story, drop the browser-runtime ceiling.
 Build the scene visually in ReactVision Studio, then bring it into a React Native app via ViroReact and ship it native.

 Scene editor for AR, VR, and XR